backgroundhumeur/id2223_labs/README.md

 In the lab2 folder, you can find the code for two notebooks that were used to fine-tune a model of OpenAI's whisper model(small) to transcribe and translate spoken Swedish to English.

-Additionnally, you can test the model on Youtube videos URLs through a huggingface spaces gradio app at the following url.
+Additionnally, you can test the model on Youtube videos URLs through a huggingface spaces gradio app at [the following url](https://huggingface.co/spaces/humeur/Swedish-Whisper-from-Youtube).

+Since the gradio app is run on the basic CPU provided by huggingface, it takes a very long time to run one inference of the model even for small inputs(around 10mins).
+We can recommend some youtube videos to try the app with like [this recent news report](https://www.youtube.com/watch?v=34QNxHTOsQU) or [an even shorter one](https://www.youtube.com/watch?v=AzlipxrzMe4).

 ### Explanation of the pipeline